vitorhugo-guedes/vitorhugo-guedes/eng.md

 I am a FullStack student.

-- 🚀 Actually, i'm developing frontend personal projects as i learn about backend development.
+- 🚀 I'm developing frontend personal projects as i learn about backend development.

 - :book: Everyday i use daily.dev extension to read about something new in technology.